vgrichina/web4-deploy/README.md

    - web3.storage - pins content to IPFS network
 3. The smart contract's `web4_setStaticUrl` method is called to update the content URL

+The default web4-min contract provides these key features:

+### Single Page Application (SPA) Support
+The contract automatically handles SPAs by redirecting paths without file extensions to `index.html`.
+For example:
+- `/about` -> serves `/index.html`
+- `/style.css` -> serves directly

+### Default Content
+When no static URL is set (before first deployment), the contract serves default content from IPFS with getting started instructions.

+### Access Control
-Note: The deployment requires appropriate access to the smart contract account.
-This can be provided either through:
+The contract can be managed by either:
+- The contract account itself
+- An owner account (if set via web4_setOwner)

+This means you can:
-- Full access key in ~/.near-credentials
+- Use the contract account's full access key (stored in ~/.near-credentials)
-- NEAR_SIGNER_KEY environment variable
+- Use NEAR_SIGNER_KEY environment variable
+- Set up a separate owner account for content management

 ## Smart contract integration